 Cumming Global Centre for Pandemic Therapeutics

-Professor Andrew Cuthbertson (Chair)
+Professor Andrew Cuthbertson (Chair), Asia Pacific

-Professor Cuthbertson is a Non-Executive Director (since 2018) on the CSL Limited board, where he chairs the Innovation and Development Committee, and is a member of the Corporate Governance and Nomination Committee.
-He served as the CSL R&D Director and Chief Scientific Officer for over 20 years.
+Professor Andrew Cuthbertson has over 35 years of experience in medical research and biotech development with major biopharmaceutical companies and medical organisations.
+He has served as a Non-Executive Director on the CSL Limited board since 2018, where he chairs the Innovation and Development Committee and is on the Corporate Governance and Nomination Committee.
+Previously, he was CSL’s R&D Director and Chief Scientific Officer for over 20 years.

-Dr Diana Finzi
+Dr Diana Finzi, North America

-Over the past decade, the BSP has greatly expanded research towards HIV cure, including work on how and where HIV persists and how the virus can be eliminated or controlled.
 Under her leadership, the flagship Martin Delaney Collaboratories Program expanded to fund ten grants focused specifically on curing HIV.
-In Epidemiology, BSP has also taken a lead role for the National Institutes of Health in guiding research towards the Department of Health and Human Services proposed “Ending the HIV Epidemic: A Plan for America,” a 10-year plan to reduce new HIV infections in the United States.
+She has also been pivotal in guiding research towards the Department of Health and Human Services proposed “Ending the HIV Epidemic: A Plan for America,” a 10-year plan to reduce new HIV infections in the United States.

-Professor Malik Peiris
+Professor Malik Peiris, Asia Pacific

-Malik Peiris is Professor of Virology at the School of Public Health, The University of Hong Kong.
-He has a particular interest in emerging virus disease at the animal-human interface, including influenza, coronaviruses (such as SARS-CoV, MERS-CoV, SARS-CoV-2) and others.
 In 2003, he contributed to the identification of the novel coronavirus that caused SARS and to its diagnosis and control.
 Currently he is researching SARS-CoV-2 and MERS.
 He was elected a Fellow of the Royal Society of London in 2006 and Foreign Associate of National Academy of Sciences in 2017 and was awarded the Canada Gairdner Global Health Award in 2021.

-Professor Ken Smith
+Professor Ken Smith, Asia Pacific

 Professor Ken Smith is the Director of the Walter and Eliza Hall Institute of Medical Research (WEHI), a role he commenced in April 2024 after 13 years as Department Head of Medicine at Cambridge University.